davidbarone/python-puzzles/disorderly-escape/README.md

 | 2 + 1 + 1     | (1,2)(3)(4), (1,3)(2)(4), (1,4)(2)(3), (2,3)(1)(4), (2,4)(1)(3), (3,4)(1)(2)   | 6x<sub>2</sub><sup>1</sup>x<sub>1</sub><sup>2</sup> |
 | 1 + 1 + 1 + 1 | (1)(2)(3)(4)                                                                   | 1x<sub>1</sub><sup>1</sup>                          |

+Note that the sum of the terms is also 24.

 ### Putting it all Together

 We loop through all partition permutations for both height + width.
 We calculate the cycle counts for the cycleW and cycleH inputs.
-Then we calculate the number of fixed permutations using:
+Then we calculate the number of fixed permutations for the given partiion configuration using:

 ```
 total += cc * (s**sum([sum([gcd(i, j) for i in cycleW]) for j in cycleH]))
 ```

-When calculating, we raise the number of states to the number of fixed elements in the grid - this is calculated by iterating through each of the partitions (cycleW and cycleH), and calculating the lowest common denominator - this gives us the size of the cycle common to both.
+When calculating the number of fixed permutations, we raise the number of states to the number of element fixed in the grid - this is calculated by iterating through each of the partitions (cycleW and cycleH), and calculating the lowest common denominator - this gives us the size of the cycle common to both.

 Finally the total is averaged by dividing by the number of elements in the group, i.e. `w! x h!`